Glass dropper bottles of herbal tinctures made from locally grown herbs at Foggy River Farm

 Tinctures for Daily or Ongoing Support

-These may be chosen to gently nourish systems of the body, support resilience (including the nervous system), or help restore balance gradually.
-With these types of herbs, consistency tends to matter more than immediacy, and their effects are often noticed subtly over days or weeks.
+Other tinctures are chosen for steady, ongoing support.
+They help nourish systems of the body, support resilience (including the nervous system), or help restore balance gradually.
+With these herbs, consistency tends to matter more than immediacy, and their effects are often noticed subtly over days or weeks.

 How to Take a Tincture

-Some tinctures taste lovely, while others are… a little more intense.
-The good news is they’re flexible — and you can even mix them to create your own blends.
+Some tinctures taste lovely, while others are… not.
+The good news is you only need a little.

 • Directly under the tongue